migueltorrescosta/collapsedwave/content/🎓 Classes/🎤 MAWI Conference Grenoble.md

 BS &\Rightarrow ??? & \text{Mixes the inputs}\\
 \end{array}
 \right .
+$$
-$$We describe our Beam Splitter as
+We describe our Beam Splitter as

 $$
 M_{BS} =